 and for those seeking to provide intensive behavioral and academic interventions for

 a successful student learning experience.
 Program curriculum addresses the principles

 of special education, positive behavior interventions and supports and applied behavior

 analysis.
-Coursework has been verified by the Behavior Analyst Certification Board, which gives students the opportunity to pursue national board certification in behavior
+Coursework has been verified by Behavior Analyst Certification Board (BACB), which gives students the opportunity to pursue national board certification in behavior

 Advanced Interventions for Increased Academic Achievement

 Characteristics & Teaching Methods for Students with Autism Spectrum Disorders

 Culturally Responsive Teaching in Special Education